 What is Breast Revision Surgery?

-Breast revision surgery is when a New Jersey woman who has previously had a breast augmentation undergoes a second procedure to have her implants either replaced or removed.
+Breast revision surgery is when a woman who has previously had breast augmentation undergoes a second procedure to have her implants either replaced or removed.
 Breast revision is not uncommon, as breast implants are a medical device and are prone to problems the longer they are in place.

 Should I Remove or Replace My Breast Implants?

-Most plastic surgeons, like New Jersey’s Dr. Comizio, will recommend that if you are undergoing breast revision surgery, you have your implants replaced.
-This is because implants stretch out the breast tissue and can cause the breasts to appear deflated once they are removed.
+Most plastic surgeons, like Dr. Comizio, will recommend replacing implants during breast revision surgery if implants have already been placed.
+The rationale is once implants have been put into the breast cavity, they typically stretch out the breast tissue and can cause breasts to appear deflated and shapeless when they are removed.

 What is the Recovery Time for Breast Revision Surgery?

-Most New Jersey women will find that they need about two weeks recovery time for breast revision surgery.
+Typical recovery time for a breast revision surgery is two weeks.
 This is to ensure proper healing of the breasts and that the stitches do not rupture.
-After two weeks, most New Jersey women can resume their normal, light activities, although rigorous exercise must be delayed for several more weeks.
+After two weeks, most women can resume their normal, light activities, although rigorous exercise must be delayed for several more weeks.

 What Type of Results Can I Expect from a Breast Revision Surgery?